 AkzoNobel Specialty Chemicals is one of the major producers of sodium chlorate.
-Sodium chlorate is a stable and safe precursor for chlorine dioxide, used in Elemental Chlorine Free (ECF) bleaching of pulp.
+Sodium chlorate is a stable and safe precursor for chlorine dioxide (ClO2), which is used in Elemental Chlorine Free (ECF) bleaching of pulp.
 Bleached pulp is used for the production of paper, cardboard, and many other kinds of cellulose-based materials.

 Since its invention, we have taken a leading role in optimizing the chlorate manufacturing process through our own research and through collaborations with universities and other partners.
-Despite making significant improvements over the years, even state-of-the-art chlorate manufacturing processes still rely on a key invention dating back to 1897 which is based on an additive of concern.
+Despite making significant improvements over the years there is still room for improvement.
 We want to take the sustainability of this process to the next level and are looking for new methods which are more energy efficient and free of materials of concern.

-Our scope is very broad, but any solution cannot contain materials of concern (like carcinogenic, mutagenic, or reprotoxic chemicals), and it should not result in a process with poor safety performance, poor energy efficiency, or create any major waste streams.
+Our scope is very broad, but any proposed solution should not rely on materials of concern (like carcinogenic, mutagenic or reprotoxic chemicals).
+It should not result in a process with poor safety performance, poor energy efficiency, or create any major waste streams.

-If you think you can help us produce chlorate in a sustainable, energy efficient way, we welcome you to join our Challenge on our Imagine Chemistry Challenge platform - open from January 10 - for open and collaborative innovation.
+If you think you can help us produce chlorate in a sustainable, energy efficient way, we welcome you to join our Challenge on the Imagine Chemistry Challenge platform for open and collaborative innovation.

 A review of chromium(VI) use in chlorate electrolysis: Functions, challenges and suggested alternatives.
 Balázs Endrodi, Nina Simic, Mats Wildlock, Ann Cornell.
 Electrochimica Acta 234 (2017) 108–122.